ManagedKube/kubernetes-common-services/docs/upgrade-notes/prometheus-operator-8.12.12.md

       Message:               failed to upgrade chart for release [prometheus-operator]: failed to create resource: Timeout: request did not complete within requested timeout
 ```

-Looking at the logs of the Flux Helm Operator, it sounds like it can't sync the `status` field for some reason:
+Looking at the logs from the Flux Helm Operator, it sounds like it can't sync the `status` field for some reason:

 ```
 kubectl -n flux logs helm-operator-77cb687cc7-4dz7q --since 1h | grep prom